 Vision and hearing tests are administered to various grades by the Macomb County Health Department free of charge.
 Students are tested every other year.
 MAP testing is administered three times a year.
 The results of these tests are placed into the student's permanent files which are accessible to the child's parents and teachers.
+Students in Kindergarten through second grade take a yearly "Growth" test which includes: Math and Reading, as well as a Reading Fluency test.
 Students in grades 3rd through 8th take a yearly "Growth" test which includes: Reading, Math, Language, & Science.
 These instruments are helpful for curriculum evaluation as well as for understanding individual pupils.
 Speech and psychological testing is also available to our students through the Utica Schools.
 This testing will be administered only with the combined consent of parent, teacher and principal.